 He found the back of the net seven times last season in just over 1500 minutes of action and will probably be on penalties for Southampton this season, suggesting he could be a useful budget option for your FPL team.

-His main competition will come in the form of Charlie Austin who appeared to be out of favour last season.
+His main competition will come in the form of Charlie Austin who appeared to be out of favour last season, and summer signing Che Adams.
 If Ings can stay healthy he could be an option to rotate into your FPL side for Southampton’s more favourable fixtures.